 Public legal information agencies in Canada were early adopters of electronic services.
 In fact, agencies used early electronic communications technologies before what we now call the internet existed.
 The Legal Resource Centre at the Faculty of Extension launched a mock website within days of that protocol being established.
 But as the Applications of the Internet for PLE documents, the adoption of the full range of possibilities by organizations was uneven.

-Resources of interest: Electronic legal information services
+Resources of interest: Electronic public legal education services

-Documents of interest: Electronic legal information services
+Documents of interest: Electronic public legal education services

 ALink a first in Canada Just-in August 2004 text only This article in an Alberta newsletter once published by Alberta Justice highlights the launch of an early use of an on-line directory of legal services.

 Gander, L. (2002) Applications of the Internet for PLE.
 (Edmonton: Faculty of Extension, University of Alberta).
 This paper sketches some of the current and potential applications of the Internet for PLE.
 It is not a futuristic fantasy of what might be, but rather a description of applications that are already available for advancing the various goals of public legal education.
 Electronic telecommunications technology is expanding the reach of resources and services, improving the efficiency and effectiveness of agencies, and offering new possibilities for engaging the public in the process of achieving justice in Canada.